rachelouye/rachelouye.github.io/projects/manoaclubsearch.md

 ## Being Social?!
-My first four undergraduate years of college was when I was pursuing a BS in Marine Biology.
-This time point of my life was when I was not as social as I wanted to be.
-I did not join and clubs that would have helped me to make friends, and most of my experience at UH Manoa was spent just going to my classes because I was required to.
-With this experience, I thought to myself why not have an app where people can find common interests with other people and potentially make friends.
-This semester I have worked with a group of four other brilliant students, in which I was able to take part in the design of a website that allows UH Manoa students to utilize their interests to be social.
-The website created is called "Club Search Manoa", where users are allowed to login and search and browse clubs.
+During my first four undergraduate years at college, while pursuing a BS in Marine Biology, I found myself less social than I would have liked.
+I didn't join any clubs that could have helped me make friends, and most of my time at UH Manoa was spent attending classes out of necessity.
+This experience led me to think about creating an app where people could discover common interests with others and potentially make friends.
+This semester, I collaborated with four brilliant students to design a website that enables UH Manoa students to use their interests to socialize.
+The website we created is called “Club Search Manoa,” where users can log in to search for and browse clubs.

-Here is a link to view the webpage on information about the website: [https://clubsearch-manoa.github.io/]
+You can view more information about the website here: [https://clubsearch-manoa.github.io/].

 <div class="text-center p-4">
   <img width="500px" src="/img/browseclub.png" class="img-thumbnail" >
 </div>

-## What went into it?
+## What Went Into It?
-The website consists of users being able to browse and search clubs, in which they are also able to favorite the ones that pique their interests.
-From there, users are also able to view contact information, a description, and meeting times of the clubs.
-This allows the user to be able to see what interests them, and then pursue being social if they would like to by joining the meeting times.
-Other than that, there is clubadmins who are allowed to edit already existing clubs, and superadmins who are allowed to add and delete clubs.
+The website allows users to search and browse clubs, marking those that pique their interests as favorites.
+Users can also access contact information, descriptions, and meeting times of the clubs, helping them pursue social opportunities by joining meetings if they wish.
+Additionally, there are club administrators who can edit existing clubs, and super administrators who have the ability to add and delete clubs.